whdinata/mestara-034cd/berdaya.md

         media_position: left
         media_width: fifty
       - title: First empowerment program
-        content: >-
+        content: >
           Our first empowerment program will be done in an Islamic boarding school, located in a small village in Bojonegoro, East Java.
-There are 20 girls (age 8-15) from low income families, live and study in this Islamic boarding school.
+Research has shown that in 2020, the child marriage case in Bojonogero increased by 207,5%.
+Many girls in the area will usually get married right after finishing the school (aged 15-17), this makes them vulnerable to domestic violence and enter poverty.

-          Many girls in the area will usually get married right after finishing the school (aged 15-17), this makes them vulnerable to gender-based violence and prevent them to enter the paid labour force and gaining economic self-sufficiency.
+          Through sex health and welfare education, we thrive to raise the society awareness.
+We also provide sewing training to15 girls (age 17 y.old) from low income families, ensuring they can make ready made garments and earns sustainable income.
         image: images/106128052_1143155292716160_3945212674592544825_n.jpg
         media_position: right
         media_width: fifty